2026 World Cup Odds: Spain Remains Favorite; Team USA Popular

 • England

-Spain is BetMGM's second-largest liability, followed by Portugal, the +1100 sixth choice to lift the trophy next summer.
-Portugal opened +1400 and, as noted above, is No. 4 in bet count and sits No. 3 in money.
+Portugal is among BetMGM's largest liabilities, as the +1100 sixth choice to lift the trophy this summer.
+Portugal opened +1400 and, as noted above, is No. 4 in bet count and money.

 The largest liability?
 That would be one of the dark-horse hosts ...

-In the wake of the draw, the United State's men's national team got a noteworthy boost in 2026 World Cup championship odds.
-BetMGM had the U.S. at +6600 pre-draw, but is now at +5000.
+In the wake of the draw, the United State's men's national team got a noteworthy boost in 2026 World Cup futures odds.
+BetMGM had the U.S. at +6600 pre-draw, then went to +5000 in December, which is where the Stars & Stripes remain on March 4.

 In 2022, the U.S. lost to Netherlands 3-1 in the Round of 16, which then was the first knockout stage.
 With a 48-team field, the first knockout stage is the Round of 32.
 So Team USA will have to advance from Group D, then win an additional match to get to the 16s.